vkrishna6289/vkrishna6289/README.md

 # Hi there 👋 , I'm Krishna

-**Electronics and Communication Engineering (ECE) Student Passionate about FPGA Design, Digital Systems, Wireless Communication, AI&ML in Signal Processing and Quantum Computing.Exploring the Electronics that runs Telecom, Embedded Systems, and Hardware Acceleration for Quantum computers**
+Electronics and Communication Engineering (ECE) Student Passionate about FPGA Design, Digital Systems, Wireless Communication, AI&ML in Signal Processing and Quantum Computing.
+Exploring the Electronics that runs Telecom, Embedded Systems, and hardware acceleration for Quantum computers.

 ## About Me